Fideism: Wittgenstein and fideism

+The philosopher Ludwig Wittgenstein did not write systematically about religion, though he did lecture on the topic of religious belief (e.g., student notes published as "Lectures on Religious Belief"), and various remarks about religions appear in sources such as the "Remarks on Frazer's Golden Bough", his private diaries, in the collection Culture and Value, and in notes on conversations with former students and friends such as Maurice O'Connor Drury and Oets Kolk Bouwsma.

+In his 1967 article, entitled "Wittgensteinian Fideism", Kai Nielsen argues that certain aspects of Wittgenstein's thought have been interpreted by Wittgensteinians in a "fideistic" manner.
+According to this position, religion is a self-contained—and primarily expressive—enterprise, governed by its own internal logic or "grammar".
+This view—commonly called Wittgensteinian fideism—states: that religion is logically cut off from other aspects of life; that religious concepts and discourse are essentially self-referential; and that religion cannot be criticized from an external (i.e., non-religious) point of view.

+Wittgenstein stated that "Christianity is not based on historical truth; rather, it offers us a historical narrative and says: now believe!
+But not, believe this narrative with the belief appropriate to a historical narrative, rather: believe, through thick and thin".
+For Wittgenstein you should "not take the same attitude to it as you take to other historical narratives...there is nothing paradoxical about that!" and that "The historical accounts in the Gospel, might historically speaking, be demonstrably false yet belief would lose nothing by this".

 Shestov

 Lev Shestov is associated with radical fideism, holding that religious truth can only be gained by rejecting reason.

 Fideism and presuppositional apologetics

 Presuppositional apologetics is a Christian system of apologetics associated mainly with Calvinist Protestantism; it attempts to distinguish itself from fideism.
 It holds that all human thought must begin with the proposition that the revelation contained in the Bible is axiomatic, rather than transcendentally necessary, else one would not be able to make sense of any human experience (see also epistemic foundationalism).
 To non-believers who reject the notion that the truth about God, the world, and themselves can be found within the Bible, the presuppositional apologist attempts to demonstrate the incoherence of the epistemic foundations of the logical alternative by the use of what has come to be known as the "transcendental argument for God's existence" (TAG).
 On the other hand, some presuppositional apologists, such as Cornelius Van Til, believe that such a condition of true unbelief is impossible, claiming that all people actually believe in God (even if only on a subconscious level), whether they admit or deny it.

 Presuppositional apologetics could be seen as being more closely allied with foundationalism than fideism, though it has sometimes been critical of both.